 You have gifts to share with the world and my job is to help you get them out there.read more

 Last week, I messed up.
 I disappointed people I care deeply about, and people who look up to me as a role model.
-I made the mistake of silencing the voices of the Black B-Schoolers in my FB group that needed to be heard during this time of deep pain following the horrific deaths of George Floyd, Ahmaud Arbery, Breonna Taylor and countless others.
+I made the mistake of silencing the voices of the Black students in my program’s FB group that needed to be heard during this time of deep pain following the horrific deaths of George Floyd, Ahmaud Arbery, Breonna Taylor and countless others.

 Instead of creating a safe space for them to express their hurt and pain, I chose to temporarily close commenting without attempting to understand their point of view.

 I take full and complete responsibility for my mistake.
 I was 100% wrong.

 While we had guidelines in place about the type of posts and comments that are acceptable, our core values are rooted in kindness, compassion, and respect and I didn’t uphold those ideals.
 The fact is, Black people cannot separate their business from their race or any other aspect of their lives.
 Any business that has people of color as customers has a responsibility to acknowledge, respect, and embrace that.

 At the time, I had two glaring blindspots:

 - Wanting to protect myself, while also having the privilege to pause thinking about race if I choose to do so.